Name & Location

 No face-to-face annual meeting need be held, though the Board may direct that a face-to-face annual meeting be held.
-In the absence of a face-to-face annual meeting, the Board shall arrange for an alternative annual meeting during which the membership shall have the opportunity to tour certain of the corporation's facilities and to obtain a copy of the annual financial statement, the budget for the next fiscal year and the audit report for the previous fiscal year.
+In the absence of a face-to-face annual meeting, the Board shall arrange for an alternative annual meeting during which the membership shall have the opportunity to tour certain of the corporation's facilities and to obtain a copy of the annual financial statement, the budget for the current fiscal year and the audit report for the previous fiscal year.
 The election of members of the board of directors shall take place during the annual meeting, regardless of the format of the meeting.
 The board may by resolution allow for voting by mail.
 The annual meeting shall be held during the months of October or November, on a date selected by the Board and in the manner designated by the Board.
 The date, time and place or places shall be designated in a notice provided to the membership.

 Section 2.
 Special Meetings.

 Special meetings of the members may be called by resolution of the Board of Directors, or upon a written request signed by any three Directors.
 It shall thereupon be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provided.
-Special meetings of members must be held twenty (20) days, but not less than ten days, from the date of receipt of a special request therefore, and shall be held at such time and at such place as shall be determined by the Board of Directors.
+Special meetings of members must be held not more than twenty (20) days, but not less than ten days, from the date of receipt of a special request therefore, and shall be held at such time and at such place as shall be determined by the Board of Directors.

 Section 3.
 Notice.